mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

   - **Important**:Save the agent alias ID here as we will need this below.
 - Deploy Bedrock agent with an alias.
 [Example](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/python/example_code/bedrock-agent/scenario_get_started_with_agents.py#L342)

-In our case, we are going to deploy a following example action group, which calculates the specific period of time when it's most efficient(duration, energy efficiency etc) to launch a spacecraft from Earth to Mars.
+<b>In our case, we are going to deploy the following example action group, which calculates the next optimal departure
+date for a Hohmann transfer from Earth to Mars, based on the spacecraft's mass and specific impulse.</b>

 ### OpenAPI schema for Action Groups
 As described above, here is the OpenAPI Schema for our example action group: